-Bunn, a Democrat, was the representative for North Carolina's 4th congressional district from 1893 to 1895.
+Bunn was the representative for North Carolina’s 4th congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1889 to Mar 1895, Bunn missed 651 of 1,263 roll call votes, which is 51.5%.
 This is worse than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.

 |Dec 1891-Mar 1892||58||24||41.4%||67th|